ambrosia-prog/glassjs/README.md

 Connective variants cull inside faces between other blocks of the same parent builder, so mixing glass will make one seamless whole without visible geometry on the inside.

-There are differences between how vanilla handles thse and how this addon handles them, in that both panes and bars now require a cross-shaped "top" texture, as opposed to only panes needing a top texture, and a line at that.
+There are differences between how vanilla handles these and how this addon handles them, in that both panes and bars now require a cross-shaped "top" texture, as opposed to only panes needing a top texture, and a line at that.
 This is due to me being lazy and not wanting to figure out how to rotate assets.
 Additionally, Bar-type blocks need extra resources as a resource pack, or just stuck into the KubeJS asset folders, wherever you like really.
 Minecraft has no template bar models to work off of so I had to make them myself.

  - Variant Tags -
 pane